subhash131/healthcare-dashboard-ui-concept/README.md

 ![image](https://github.com/subhash131/healthcare-dashboard-ui-concept/assets/64570322/2e48184c-57ec-49c0-ac14-a0d921ac3bf5)

-This Design was inspired by Adhiari Subekti @Dribbble
+The design was inspired by the Adhiari Subekti's post on Dribbble

 ## Getting Started